 To the right of the statue, above the rack of seven-day vigil lamps, is a triptych recounting our Lady’s visitation at Little Walsingham Manor, painted by Ann Gilkey Morris; a lifelong member of the parish.
 The left panel shows the Lady of the Manor, Richeldis de Faverches, being told by the Blessed Virgin to build a copy of the Holy House of Nazareth in Walsingham Minor, the middle panel shows the current configuration of the Pilgrim’s Church which contains the Holy House and the Well, and the right panel depicts the sign of Holy Water given to Lady Richeldis to mark the site of Holy House.

-On the west wall a painting of our Lady of Guadalupe, is patroness of the Americas, and bears witness to the gifts and witness of the Latino/Hispanic members of the Parish; she was painted in Peru in 2000 and was a gift in memory of Allie Tootie Wright given by her family.
+On the west wall a painting of our Lady of Guadalupe, patroness of the Americas, and bears witness to the gifts and witness of the Latino/Hispanic members of the Parish; she was painted in Peru in 2000 and was a gift in memory of Allie Tootie Wright given by her family.

 The second Icon depicts the Blessed Virgin Mary, our Lady of Tenderness.
 Written by Louise H. Shipps, Artist and Iconographer, it was given in celebration of her husband, Harry Woolston Shipp’s, ministry in Georgia, on Epiphany 2007, the anniversary of his ordination to the Episcopate.